All Saints' Episcopal Church, Briarcliff Manor

 Picture

-We celebrate “The Last Supper” between Jesus and his disciples.
-He anticipates his crucifixion and goes to the Garden of Gethsemane to pray.
-Join us for the Ceremony of Foot Washing representing service and discipleship.
+Join us to commemorate the two maundys (maundy = commandment) of the Lord, to "love one another" and to break bread “in remembrance of me.”
+We start the evening in the parish hall for an Agape meal—a liturgy that includes a light supper and Eucharist.
+We then move to the Sanctuary for the Ceremony of Foot (or hand) Washing, representing service and discipleship.
 At the end is a solemn recitation of Psalm 22 “My God, my God, why have you forsaken me?” while the altar is stripped of it’s vestments and decorations.
 It reveals the bare wood of the altar, not unlike the bare wood cross which functioned as an altar for the Lamb of God.

 Picture